 The District included Administrative Team Representatives on the LCAP Committee, which reviewed all Educational Partners Input Data, Local Data, and State Data.
-The Administrative Team, including the principals, helped to formulate the Broad Goal, Maintenance of Progress Goal, and the Focus Goal.
-When we reviewed Spring 2022 Benchmark Data, Administrative Team Members provided the feedback that we needed additional mental health supports, multiple trainings, additional Intervention Resources, and additional transportation to address the Learning Loss, Mental Health Needs, and increase in Homeless/Foster Students in our District.
-We again agreed that engagement and attendance need to be our focus as our attendance decreased from 96.3% in 2018-2019 to 91% in 2021-2022.
+The Administrative Team, including the principals, helped to formulate the Broad Goal, Maintenance of Progress

+Goal, and the Focus Goal.
+When we reviewed Spring 2023 Benchmark Data, Administrative Team Members provided the feedback that we need to continue additional mental health supports, multiple trainings, additional Intervention Resources, and additional transportation to address the Learning Loss, Mental Health Needs, and increase in Homeless/Foster Students in our District.
+We again agreed that engagement and attendance need to be our focus as our attendance decreased from 96.3% in 2018-2019 to 91% in 2022-2023.
 The Team felt very strongly that the relationship that our Campus/Attendance Supervisor has built with our District Families has increased the engagement of our SED Students and Homeless/Foster Youth.
 The Team also agreed that a Social-Emotional Screener should continue to be included in our Benchmarks, and agreed that it was imperative for the District to continue to implement an additional SEL Curriculum to support our students.
-Our At Risk Students decreased dramatically from 21% in Spring 2021 to 11% in Winter 2022.
-Finally, the Administrative Team agreed that we needed to purchase an additional school vehicle to transport our increased number of Homeless/Foster Students and increase our supports for our Parents through our Parent Center and Community Schools Grant.
+Our At Risk Students decreased dramatically from 21% in Spring 2021 to 11% in Spring 2023.
+Finally, the Administrative Team agreed that we needed to continue to increase our supports for our Parents through our Parent Center and Community Schools Grant.